 Garden cress can be used as a laxative and purgative for patients suffering from constipation.
 Garden cress seeds can be blended and mixed with honey, which is used for treating diarrhoea and dysentery.
-Garden cress can be blended and infused with hot water, which is used for treating colic especially in children.
+Garden cress can be blended and infused with hot water, which is used for treating colic, especially in children.

 Garden cress seeds have antioxidants that help to prevent free radicals from damaging the body cells.
-Due to this property, it can serve as a chemoprotective drugs for protecting the body from cancerous growths.
+Due to this property, it can serve as a chemoprotective drug for protecting the body from cancerous growths.

 14. Nutritional Values of Garden Cress

-Garden cress is an excellent source of folic acid, vitamins C, dietary fiber, iron, calcium, protein, vitamin A, folate and vitamin E. The seeds of garden cress are also highly nutritive and they contain ascorbic acid, tocopherol, folic acid, calcium, linoleic fatty acids, iron, beta-carotene and arachidic.
+Garden cress is an excellent source of folic acid, vitamins C, dietary fibre, iron, calcium, protein, vitamin A, folate and vitamin E. The seeds of garden cress are also highly nutritive and they contain ascorbic acid, tocopherol, folic acid, calcium, linoleic fatty acids, iron, beta-carotene and arachidic.